Skip to Content

 Understanding Skin Color and Skin Color Names

 Skin color is a complex trait that is determined by a variety of factors, including genetics, geography, and environmental factors.
-In this section, we will explore some of the key factors that contribute to skin color, including the role of melanin and the genetics of skin color.

 There are many different skin color names used to describe the wide range of skin tones found in humans.
 Some of the most common skin color names include: